cisco/mindmeld/docs/source/userguide/nlp.rst

 2. **Feature Extraction Settings** - The `features <https://en.wikipedia.org/wiki/Feature_(machine_learning)>`_ to extract from the input query, along with any configurable settings for each feature group.

-Here is an example of the feature extraction settings in a domain classifier configuration.
+These feature extraction settings are from a domain classifier configuration.

 .. code:: python